griffinbaker12/griffinbaker12/README.md

 I'm currently working on a voice-enabled AI assistant, optimized for running on the raspberry pi.
 Think [humane ai pin](https://humane.com), but for frontline workers.

-I've also shipped 3 apps to the App Store that have been downloaded and used by thousands of people, the most successful one being [WYD](https://apps.apple.com/us/app/wyd-keep-in-touch/id6447770949) (400+ DAU, but no longer active).
+I’ve also shipped three apps to the App Store, collectively downloaded and used by thousands of people.
+The most successful, WYD, peaked at over 400 daily active users.

 Some other projects I've worked on recently are:
 - an [ascii art converter](https://github.com/griffinbaker12/ascii-art/) in Python